tomayac/local-reverse-geocoder/README.md

 An output array that maps each point in the input array (or input object converted to a single-element array) to the `maxResults` closest addresses.

+The measurement units are used [as defined by GenoNames](http://www.geonames.org/export/web-services.html), for example, ```elevation``` is measured in meters.
+The ```distance``` value is dynamically calculated based on the [haversine distance](http://www.movable-type.co.uk/scripts/latlong.html) for the input point(s) to each of the particular results points and is measured in kilometers.

 ```javascript
 [
   [{